'Homeland' star Mandy Patinkin is furious. Here's why.

 The "false fear," he said, is when politicians in America or Europe say: "You need to be afraid of refugees, and we have to ban all of these people because they are a threat to our safety."

-The 64-year-old sat down to speak with NBC News Monday after traveling with the International Committee of the Red Cross along one of Europe's migrant routes.
+The 64-year-old sat down to speak with NBC News Monday after traveling with the International Rescue Committee along one of Europe's migrant routes.

 It's a perilous path on which hundreds of thousands of people have fled, escaping war-torn countries in the Middle East and Africa and risking death in search of better lives in Europe and beyond.